Gladily/Growtopia-Project-Chaos/README.md

 as for the permanent price for the app. not quite sure about this one yet. but something hopefully fair for both of us.

 the progress might be a bit slow as i'm the only one working. but if i felt that the app is ready enough, it'll be released in an uncompleted shape and will be updated daily

+one of the exciting features is that unlike other autofarm and spam applications, this one is internal memory based and networking based making smarter and more advanced.

 i'll have a discord server down below and i'll documentate every bit of progress, post screenshots, release demo versions for the ones who bought the app before its released, and more deatailed info about the software and the features.